yes-soft-de/turkish-app/backend/README.md

 ```

 ### Comment

-Note:in postman send "entity":"device", "car", or "realEstate"
+Note: in postman send "entity":"device", "car", or "realEstate"
 #### Insert new comment
 ```
 /comment